bjssacademy/fundamentals-clean-code/intro.md

 # What is Clean Code?

 You've doubtless heard about Clean Code, if only because it has become an industry buzzword.
+We certainly talk about it _a lot_ (Ed: ad nauseam, actually) in Academy.

 But what is it?
 Do we need it?
 How do we write it?